tiagod3p/100-days-of-code/log.md

 **Today's Progress**: What a busy day!
 Today I did a college exam about general chemistry and learned how to use images integrated with database on django.

 **Thoughts**: I'm very proud of myself, of my determination.
 I studied programming even in a busy day with college exam.

+### Day 23 June 05, 2020

+**Today's Progress**: Today I learned how to use django messages to alert the users of the website when occurred an error.

+**Thoughts**: I think that learn some bootstrap concepts will help me this time to focus even more in backend.